-An Analog Door Phone by itself can only provide a bi-directional communication once installed.
-In order to provide door access an extra remote controller unit need to be installed as well as a matching door latch.
-Additionally to connect to your office IP network, an analog Door Phone requires an ATA device.
+An analog door phone by itself can only provide bi-directional communication once installed.
+In order to provide door access, an extra remote controller unit needs to be installed as well as a matching door latch.
+Additionally, to connect to your office IP network, an analog door phone requires an ATA device.

-Please note that a compatible door latch need to be installed in order for the Door Phone to be able to open a door remotely.
+Please note that a compatible door latch needs to be installed in order for the door phone to be able to open a door remotely.
 This is not done by Telebroad, but by a knowledgeable locksmith.

-Note that it needs to be installed separately by a lock smith.
+This needs to be installed separately by a locksmith.

 Door latches also need to be powered, usually with a 16V-AC current (Telebroad will handle this if the locksmith hasn't.)

 |ATA device: ATA stands for analog telephone adapter.
 It is a device for connecting traditional analog telephones to a voice over IP telephony network.
 This is only required if you have an analog door phone.